GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-11-13-linux-inode-hard-links-and-symbolic-links.md

 ### What a hard link is

-Now that we know how a symbolic or soft link works, and now that we have the example of the directory type that have an inode that is pointed to by multiple files, it is easier to understand what a hard lilnk is.
+Now that we know how a symbolic or soft link works, and now that we have the example of the directory type that has an inode that is pointed to by multiple files, it is easier to understand what a hard lilnk is.
 A hard link is a regular file that points to the same inode, and therefore the same content, as another file.
 In Unix/Linux you can create such hard links yourself with command `ln <target> <link_name>`.
 If you remove either of the files, nothing happens to the underlying inode or datablocks, those will only be removed when no link points to the inode anymore.
 A sort of garbage collector is at work here.

 As an example, I did the following: